Caring For The Environment

 You will see in our branches big blue bottles on the wall, these are filled with a cleaning solution so we can refill (for free!) the Rawlings cleaning sprays that you can purchase.
 This reduces the plastic waste of the bottles and is much more cost effective for you!

-Acuvue contact lenses have created a recycling programme in partnership with TerraCycle to recycle waste for all soft contact lenses foils/blister packs/soft lenses from any supplier.
+Recycle your contact lenses and blister packsTerracycle have created a recycling programme to recycle waste for soft contact lenses foils/blister packs/soft lenses, cases and solution bottles.
 These are recycled to make products like garden furniture and speed bumps!
-Plus each parcel we send off creates 'TerraCycle points', which in turn raises money for schools and charities.
+You can find more information here: https://zerowasteboxes.terracycle.co.uk/collections/opticians/products/contact-lens-packaging-zero-waste-box

 Recycle your old glasses and hearing aids